egedursun/bimod-lab/README.md

 - [ ] Privacy Policy and Terms of Service development & integration for the application.
 - [ ] Proper Documentation & tutorial, instructions (FAQ and Support) for the application.
 - [ ] Exclude the media from Git versioning (IMPORTANT!!)
-- [ ] Fix the search bar for having correct redirection links.
+- [ ] Fix the main search bar for having correct redirection links.
+- [ ] Integrate paginations and global searches for the relevant pages.

 ---